Shtokarev/proto-ts-builder/README.md

 ## _Helper for Typescript gRPC proto API packages_

-CLI utility for creating Typescript ESM/CJS package with client stubs and services generation from a bunch of proto files, using ts-proto.
+CLI utility for creating your own Typescript ESM/CJS API (DTO) package with client stubs and services generation from a bunch of proto files, using ts-proto.
 Just install the package in the repository with your proto files and run the command to generate the required typescript types and stubs.

 ## Features